jawordpressorg/plugin-handbook/plugins/wordpress-org/take-over-an-existing-plugin.md

 We expect you to make all reasonable efforts to reach out to them.
 If the plugin page says the plugin has no active developer, then you’re fine.

 If you *do* get in touch with the developer, ask them to [transfer ownership to you](https://developer.wordpress.org/plugins/wordpress-org/plugin-developer-faq/#plugin-ownership).
-They can do this on their own and once it’s done, you may manage the plugin.
+They can do this on their own and, once it’s done, you may manage the plugin.
+If they have issues, have them contact the plugin team via email and we will assist them.

+If there’s no way to get in touch, or they don’t reply, move to step 3.

 ### 3\.
 Update The Code

-Even if the plugins has been given to you by the developer, you must review the code from the top down to make sure it’s safe, secure, and meets our current [guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/).
+Even if the plugin has been given to you by the developer, you must review the code from the top down to make sure it’s safe, secure, and meets our current [guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/).

+Your update must include editing the readme to ensure it documents the new ownership (and preferably when it takes place), removing all links to their site/support resources, as well as updating the copyright information to include you.
+Remember, copyright is additive.
+You keep the old and add yours on.

 If your plugin is a major upgrade, you *must* provide an upgrade path.
 Just wanting a name-slug is not sufficient reason to take over a plugin.
 We care deeply about our users, and violating their trust in us by breaking their existing sites with your upgrades is to be avoided at all costs.